phamos-eu/nextcloud-backup/README.md

-# Nextcloud Integration
+# Nextcloud Backup

-Custom Frappe App for Nextcloud Backup
+Custom Frappe App for backups to your nextcloud instance.

+Also works with other WebDAV based systems like owncloud

 ### Features
 This app lets you take backup of your database, config and files to your Nextcloud instance.
 You can configure it to take daily or weekly backups.